-Molecular Communication (MC), i.e., the exchange of information through the emission, propagation, and reception of molecules, is a promising paradigm for the interconnection of autonomous nanoscale devices, known as nanomachines.
-Synthetic biology techniques, and in particular the engineering of biological circuits, are enabling research towards the programming of functions within biological cells, thus paving the way for the realization of biological nanomachines.
-The design of MC systems built upon biological circuits is particularly interesting since cells naturally employ the MC paradigm in their interactions, and possess many of the elements required to realize this type of communication.
-This paper focuses on the identification and systems-theoretic modeling of a minimal subset of biological circuit elements necessary to be included in an MC system design where the message-bearing molecules are propagated via free diffusion between two cells.
-The system-theoretic models are here detailed in terms of transfer functions, from which analytical expressions are derived for the attenuation and the delay experienced by an information signal through the MC system.
-Numerical results are presented to evaluate the attenuation and delay expressions as functions of realistic biological parameters.
+Recent advances in synthetic biology, in particular towards the engineering of DNAbased circuits, are providing tools to program man-designed functions within biological cells, thus paving the way for the realization of biological nanoscale devices, known as nanomachines.
+By stemming from the way biological cells communicate in the nature, Molecular Communication (MC), i.e., the exchange of information through the emission, propagation, and reception of molecules, has been identified as the key paradigm to interconnect these biological nanomachines into nanoscale networks, or nanonetwork.
+The design of MC nanonetworks built upon biological circuits is particularly interesting since cells possess many of the elements required to realize this type of communication, thus enabling the design of cooperative functions in the biological environment.
+In this paper, a systems-theoretic modeling is realized by analyzing a minimal subset of biological circuit elements necessary to be included in an MC nanonetwork design where the messagebearing molecules are propagated via free diffusion between two cells.
+The obtained system-theoretic models stem from the biochemical processes underlying cell-to-cell MC, and are analytically characterized by their transfer functions, attenuation and delay experienced by an information signal exchanged by the communicating cells.
+Numerical results are presented to evaluate the obtained analytical expressions as functions of realistic biological parameters.